olive-editor/olive/.github/ISSUE_TEMPLATE/00-olive_unsupported.md

 ---
-name: Unsupported Olive 0.1.X Version
+name: Legacy Olive 0.1.x issue
-about: Reports for Olive 0.1.X are unsupported.
-Do not post them.
+about: Olive 0.1 is no longer supported and issues made about it will be automatically closed.
-title: "[GARBAGE]"
+title: "[UNSUPPORTED]"
-labels: "GARBAGE"
+labels: "Legacy (Unsupported)"
 assignees: ''

 ---

-# Not Supporting Olive 0.1.X In Any Way
+# Olive 0.1 is unsupported
-Please do not post any issue regarding Olive 0.1.X.
-Submitting to this issue template may result in a permanent ban from this issue tracker.

-**All reports regarding Olive 0.1.X will be closed immediately.**
+Unfortunately no one is supporting Olive 0.1 at this time.
+Any reports pertaining to it will be closed to keep the issue tracker focused on supported versions.